- This event has passed.

-The first part of the program consists of formal presentations by educators from Gertrude Contemporary, Monash University Museum of Art (MUMA) and the Victorian Curriculum and Assessment Authority (VCAA).
+The first part of the program consists of formal presentations by educators from Gertrude Contemporary, Monash University Museum of Art (MUMA), the Victorian Curriculum and Assessment Authority (VCAA) and Shepparton Art Museum (SAM).
 It will provide insights and enable deeper knowledge of contemporary arts, art practices and exhibitions.
-The morning session will also provide an opportunity for teachers to discuss and share ideas about contemporary art in relation to the Victorian Curriculum.

 A presentation and hands-on workshop by Gertrude Studio Artist Jason Phu will form the second part of the program.
 Jason will lead a series of drawing exercises about what can constitute as a face and basic two-dimensional masks made purely out of a piece of cardboard.
 Emphasis on the cardboard masks will be on utilising the whole box to create textures rather than external craft materials and paints.
 He will speak about masks that have existed in Chinese culture and their uses.

 To facilitate this online workshop Gertrude will send a Workshop Kit via Australia Post at least one week prior to the online session.
 The workshop kit will contain all materials needed to undertake the hands-on activity, printed resources and a special gift from us!